 Through the General Education experience at Clemson University, undergraduate students will gain knowledge of Clemson's core competencies.
-The evidence demonstrating knowledge of these general education competencies will be documented in an ePortfolio.

 Effective oral and written communication is the means by which all competencies will be demonstrated.
 Students should include an example of their best work in each of the following eight areas:

 Arts and Humanities

 Demonstrate an understanding of the arts and humanities in historical and cultural contexts.

 Demonstrate the ability to critically compare and contrast world cultures in historical and/or contemporary contexts.